• Skip to primary navigation

 Notes

-• Make ahead and freeze fully cooked meatballs in gravy, by allowing them to completely cool and placing them in an airtight container.
+• Make ahead and freeze fully cooked meatballs in gravy by allowing them to completely cool and placing them in an airtight container.
 Thaw in the refrigerator overnight and reheat covered in a skillet for about 10 minutes or until warmed through.
-Add a touch of water, meat or vegetable stock, or even milk to loosen the gravy to desired consistency if needed.
+Add a touch of water, meat or vegetable stock, or even milk to loosen the gravy to the desired consistency if needed.

-• Make ahead and freeze uncooked meatballs, by placing them on a parchment-lined sheet tray and popping them into the freezer until frozen solid.
+• Make ahead and freeze uncooked meatballs by placing them on a parchment-lined sheet tray and popping them into the freezer until frozen solid.
 Once they are completely frozen, place the meatballs into an airtight container or freezer bag, seal, and store until ready to cook.

 • How to cook frozen raw uncooked meatballs in the oven.
 Place frozen uncooked meatballs on a parchment or foil-lined sheet tray and pop them into a preheated 350°F/176°C oven and cook for 20 to 25 minutes or until cooked through.

 • How to cook frozen raw uncooked meatballs in a skillet on the stovetop.
-Preheat a skillet with 1 tablespoon of olive oil in it over medium-high heat and when sizzling, place the frozen uncooked meatballs into the pan in a single layer.
-Add about 1/2 cup of vegetable or meat stock (or even water) and cover with a lid.
-Cook allowing the meatballs to thaw and steam and the liquid to evaporate (about 8 to 10 minutes).
-Reduce the heat to medium, remove the lid and continue cooking until all of the liquid has evaporated.
+Preheat a skillet with 1 tablespoon of olive oil in it over medium-high heat, and when sizzling, place the frozen uncooked meatballs into the pan in a single layer.
+Add about ½ cup of vegetable or meat stock (or even water) and cover with a lid.
+Cook, allowing the meatballs to thaw and steam and the liquid to evaporate (about 8 to 10 minutes).
+Reduce the heat to medium, remove the lid, and continue cooking until all of the liquid has evaporated.
 Turn the meatballs periodically to brown them on all sides and continue until cooked through and golden brown (about 10 to 15 minutes).

 • Prep Time: 15 minutes